Shivamcool99/First-repo/README.md

+ing in hindi
 # First-repository
+hello everyone,
- hy everyone its my first time experience on github this is very good platorm because you dont  worry about
- ,anytype of code accepted here, its very nice platform for storing your files. awesome !
+its my first time experience on github ,it helps to store any type of file as well as code , that is very nice platform for storing your files. awesome !